jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab8_Architectural Wizard and IP Catalog.md

 In this lab, you learned about the architectural wizard and the IP Catalog of the Vivado tool.
 You used the architectural wizard to generate a 5 MHz clock and the IP Catalog to generate a counter.
-The IP catalog is a powerful tool providing various functional blocks enabling higher productivity.
+The IP catalog is a powerful tool that provides various functional blocks that enable higher productivity.